Hitler cabinet: History

 When Hitler came to power, the cabinet consisted of the Chancellor, the Vice-Chancellor and the heads of 10 Reich Ministries.
-Between 1933 and 1941 six new Reichsministries were established, but the War Ministry was abolished and replaced by the OKW.
+Between 1933 and 1941, six new Reichsministries were established, but the War Ministry was abolished and replaced by the Oberkommando der Wehrmacht (OKW).
 The cabinet was further enlarged by the addition of several Reichsministers without Portfolio and by other officials, such as the commanders-in-chief of the armed services, who were granted the rank and authority of Reichsministers but without the title.
 In addition, various officials – though not formally Reichsministers – such as Reich Youth Leader Baldur von Schirach, Prussian Finance Minister Johannes Popitz, and Chief of the Organisation for Germans Abroad, Ernst Wilhelm Bohle, were authorised to participate in Reich cabinet meetings when issues within their area of jurisdiction were under discussion.

 As the Nazis consolidated political power, other parties were outlawed or dissolved themselves.
 Of the three original DNVP ministers, Franz Seldte joined the Nazi Party in April 1933, Hugenberg departed the cabinet in June when the DNVP was dissolved and Gürtner stayed on without a party designation.
 There were originally several other independent politicians in the cabinet, mainly holdovers from previous governments.
 Gereke was the first of these to be dismissed when he was arrested for embezzlement on 23 March 1933.
 Papen was then dismissed in early August 1934.
-Then, on 30 January 1937, Hitler presented the Golden Party Badge to all remaining non-Nazi members of the cabinet (Blomberg, Eltz-Rübenach, Fritsch, Gürtner, Neurath, Raeder & Schacht) and enrolled them in the Party.
+Then, on 30 January 1937, Hitler presented the Golden Party Badge to all remaining non-Nazi members of the cabinet (Blomberg, Eltz-Rübenach, Fritsch, Gürtner, Neurath, Raeder and Schacht) and enrolled them in the Party.
 Only Eltz-Rübenach, a devout Roman Catholic, refused and resigned.
 Similarly, on 20 April 1939, Brauchitsh and Keitel were presented with the Golden Party Badge.
 Dorpmüller received it in December 1940 and formally joined the Party on 1 February 1941.
 Dönitz followed on 30 January 1944.
 Thus, no independent politicians or military leaders were left in the cabinet.

-The actual power of the cabinet as a body was minimised when it stopped meeting in person and decrees were worked out between the ministries by sharing and marking-up draft proposals, which only went to Hitler for rejection, revision or signing when that process was completed.
-The cabinet was also overshadowed by the numerous ad hoc agencies - both of the state and of the Nazi Party - such as Supreme Reich Authorities and plenipotentiaries - that Hitler caused to be created to deal with specific problems and situations.
+The actual power of the cabinet as a body was minimised when it stopped meeting in person and decrees were worked out between the ministries by sharing and marking-up draft proposals, which only went to Hitler for rejection, revision, or signing when that process was completed.
+The cabinet was also overshadowed by the numerous ad hoc agencies, both of the state and of the Nazi Party – such as Supreme Reich Authorities and plenipotentiaries – that Hitler caused to be created to deal with specific problems and situations.
 Individual ministers, however, especially Göring, Goebbels, Himmler, Speer, and Bormann, held extensive power, at least until, in the case of Göring and Speer, Hitler came to distrust them.